Canna Campsite is a campsite & bunkhouse on the Island of Canna!

 Cookshack : kitted out with pots, utensils, plates and worktop space.
 Remember to bring your own stove.

-Water: we have provided an outside tap and a proper area for washing up and drying your dishes.
+Water: treated water provided at outside tap and a proper area for washing up and drying your dishes.

 Campfire : everyone wants a fire when they camp!
 We face west so watch the sunset dip into the Atlantic.